snowyu/ref-object.js/README.md

 add the RefCount ability to class or  RefObject with RefCount and AddRef/Release Support.

-The derived class should overwrite the `initialize` and `finalize` methods.

 # ref-count-able ability

 add the RefCount ability to any class directly.